haowang0508/tFLAMINGO/README.md

 ```
 chr1 12345 chr1 13456
 ```
-## Reconstruct the 3D genome structure with tFLAMINGOr
+## Example of reconstructing the 3D genome structure with tFLAMINGOr
 Supposing the scHi-C data for all single cells are stored at `./data`, the following code preprocesses the data.
 ```
 library(tFLAMINGOr)